 Contemporary or Traditional, Classic or Post-Tribal?

 The question of contemporary or traditional pottery was a major question relative to the work of the Haungooahs.
-Art said, “Even though people look at me as a contemporary potter, and, myself, feel I am a contemporary pottery, I still feel that I’ve retained a traditional sense, a traditional sense of my own person life style.
+Art said, “Even though people look at me as a contemporary potter, and, myself, feel I am a contemporary pottery, I still feel that I’ve retained a traditional sense, a traditional sense of my own personal lifestyle.
 It’s always there.
 I don’t think it will ever vanish.”

-Art was very forward thinking about the whether the art had to be tied to tribal affiliation.
+Art was very forward-thinking about whether the art had to be tied to tribal affiliation.
 “I don’t see any sense in it.
 There’s no individual tribe, no individual thing anymore.
 We’re all being influenced by each other.
 We all influence.
 I don’t think you can stand on traditionalism anymore.
-We are always exposed to different cultures, different life styles and sooner or later you’re going to absorb a little of that”.
+We are always exposed to different cultures, different lifestyles and sooner or later you’re going to absorb a little of that”.
 This was certainly a somewhat provocative stance for the time and yet one in which many of today’s artists are taking as an artistic mantra where they are not locked into a set artistic paradigm and draw from all their life experiences.